 The use of FMLA does not reduce your allowed Paid Family and Medical Leave benefit, so it is possible to use both types of leave.
-It is important to note that Paid Family and Medical Leave and FMLA can usually run concurrently too, since many Paid Family and Medical Leave events also qualify for FMLA.
+Also, Paid Family and Medical Leave and FMLA can usually run concurrently since many Paid Family and Medical Leave events also qualify for FMLA.